Yanwu-Liu/SNS-2021-SN15105271/README.md

 Each section roughly requires 3 hours to finish, so a total of 6 hours is required to print all results.

+The user may also change the parameter range in grid search under each section function file.

 ## Prerequisites